jurosh/redux-workshop/README.md

 store.dispatch({type: 'MY_ACTION'});
 ```

 Check `./1-native/index.html`.
-It already includes everything you will need.
+It already includes every dependency you would need.

 Follow steps in code `./1-native/scripts.js`.
 Add/modify code only after step is defined.

-After **1-3** steps you should have function application core - no visible changes, but actions and store which will represent application UI.
+After **1-3** steps you should have function application core - no visible changes, but actions and store which represents application state.

-**4-6** will take state and render UI, connect actions.
+**4-6** will take application state and render UI.
+Afterwards is required to connect actions to action buttons.

 **BONUS STEP**